 María Carla launched her professional career in international development as a consultant for the Education Sector of the World Bank in Washington D.C., focusing on the Latin America & Caribbean region.
 She later transitioned to the Inter-American Development Bank as a consultant for the Integration Sector in Panama City, Panama.

 For over a decade, María Carla has actively cultivated her passion to foster access to higher education.
 While still in high school she founded a student club to prepare recent immigrants to pursue college studies.
 She was also selected by ACT to write regular blog posts detailing her own college planning.
 At Harvard, María Carla worked for over three years as a Latino Recruiter at the Admissions Office's Undergraduate Minority Recruitment Program, informing prospective students and their families about access to Harvard and other selective universities.
 She has also collaborated with the London-based education startup Foreign Students and, more recently, with Minerva Schools as the Central America & Caribbean Region Director.
+She later served at the President´s Office of Miami Dade College, leading special projects for the institution.

 María Carla has advised students from Europe, Latin America, Asia and North America throughout their successful applications to selective universities around the world.
 All her mentees have been accepted in selective institutions, including Harvard, Brown, Yale, Princeton, Columbia, Stanford, Georgetown and the University of Pennsylvania.
 María Carla regularly offers college access workshops and information sessions in English and Spanish in the United States and Latin America, and her articles about education have been published in international media.